percona/percona-backup-mongodb/doc/source/index.rst

 .. hlist::
    :columns: 2

-   - Logical-style backup and restore.
-Physical-style (a.k.a. 'hot') backup and restore not supported
+   - Logical backup and restore.
+Physical (a.k.a. 'hot') backup and restore are not supported
    - Works for both for sharded clusters and classic, non-sharded replica sets.
    - Point-in-time Restore
    - Simple command-line management utility